For a summary of the Iridium launch sequence, see my Iridium Launch Chronology.

 Iridium 28 (24948, 1997-051E) evidently failed in service.
 In late July 2008, Iridium 95 (27375, 2002-005D), up till then a spare satellite in orbital plane 3, entered the operational constellation, evidently to replace it.
 Initially, Iridium 28 remained close to its nominal position in the constellation.

-Note: the current Iridiums 11, 14, 20 and 21 are the second (replacement) satellites known by those names.
+Note: Iridiums 11, 14, 20 and 21 are the second (replacement) satellites known by those names.
 They were previously known as 11a, 14a, 20a and 21a respectively.
 Iridiums 911, 914, 920, 921 are the (failed) satellites originally known as 11, 14, 20 and 21 respectively.

 The following failed Iridium satellites have decayed: